braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 ##### Nutrition Level Filter

--  Allows users to filter foods by their nutritional content levels: low, mid, and high.
+-  Allows users to filter foods by the size of a nutrient content level: low, mid, and high.
 The filter includes: fat, protein, carbohydrates, sugar, and nutritional density.
    -  Functionality:
       -  Low: Less than 33% of the highest value
       -  Mid: Between 33% and 66% of the highest value
       -  High: Greater than 66% of the highest value
-      -  A filter menu for choosing the level of each nutrient
+      -  A filter menu for choosing the nutrient
-      -  Fields below each nutrient
+      -  A field for choosing low, mid, or high
       -  A display afterwards that will contain the list of foods

 ##### Food Wars

 -  **Description**
    -  Functionality:
       -  **Functions**

 ### 1.3 Benefit Analysis